puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

 Classifying and Installing Puppet in One Command
 ------------------------------------------------

+### Using `node init`

-Rather than using multiple commands to classify and install Puppet on a node, you can use the `init` action, which performs both actions in a single command.
+Rather than using multiple commands to classify and install Puppet on a node, there are a couple of other options that combine actions into a "wrapper" command.
+Note that you will need access to the PE installer, which is typically specified with the `--installer-payload` argument.

+If a node has been prepared to remotely sign certificates, you can use the `init` action which will `install` Puppet, `classify` the node and sign the certificate in one step.
 For example:

     $ puppet node init \
     --node-group=appserver_pool \